DeanFac/facultyhandbook/docs/academic_research/evaluations.md

 # MS Thesis evaluations

 For MS Thesis evaluation, guide suggests 2 examiners.
 HoD will choose one examiner.
-Once the reviewer comments are received, a viva voce is scheduled, if GTC/ reviewer recommends the same.
+Examiner is given 4 weeks' time to give a report.
+If the reviewer commens are received, the candidate has to give response and revise the thesis, and send it to GTC.
+Based on the response, GTC may recommend/ waive the viva.
+If reviewer comments are not received in 4 weeks, MS thesis viva is conducted to consider awarding the degree.

 # PhD thesis evaluation